 Most women with preeclampsia and all of those with eclampsia are hospitalized.
 Women with severe preeclampsia or eclampsia are often admitted to special care unit or an intensive care unit (ICU).

 Delivery is the best treatment for preeclampsia, but doctors must weigh the risk of an early delivery against the severity of preeclampsia and the well-being of the fetus (for example, whether the fetus is growing normally or is in distress).

-If needed, women are first treated with drugs to lower blood pressure Drugs Used to Treat Heart and Blood Vessel Disorders During Pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more (antihypertensive drugs) and drugs to control seizures.
+If needed, women are first treated with drugs to lower blood pressure Medications Used to Treat Heart and Blood Vessel Disorders During Pregnancy (antihypertensive drugs) and drugs to control seizures.
 Then delivery is usually done as soon as possible in the following situations:

 Pregnancy that has lasted 37 weeks or more